Synchrotron radiation of vector bosons at relativistic colliders: Summary

-The main result of this paper are formulas \eq{b77}--\eq{b84} that give the vector boson radiation rate by a relativistic electrically charged fermion.
-They describe the spectrum as well as the angular distribution of vector bosons and can be used as a useful probe of the magnetic field space-time structure and dynamics.
+In this paper we used the quasi-classical method to derive the synchrotron radiation rate of massive vector bosons including virtual photons.
+The main result is expressed in formulas \eq{b77}--\eq{b84} that give the vector boson radiation rate by a relativistic electrically charged fermion.
+They describe spectrum and the angular distribution of ultra-relativistic vector bosons.
+Our analysis of the mass dependence of the synchrotron spectra revealed that with increase of $M$, spectra become increasingly monochromatic with energy $\omega_c$, given by \eq{b95}.
+A more detailed structure is shown in \fig{fig1} and \fig{fig2}.

-One can apply this formalism to calculate synchrotron radiation of a virtual photon of mass $M$.
-In intense laser beam collisions, virtual photons contribute to the dynamics of the electromagnetic cascades.
-In phenomenology of relativistic heavy-ion collisions, the virtual photon rate is proportional to the dilepton spectrum, which is an important phenomenological observable.
-These and other applications deserve full consideration in separate publications.
+Eqs.~\eq{b77}--\eq{b84} can be directly applied to investigate the space-time structure of magnetic field and its dynamics in experiments with intense laser beams.
+In view of possible applications in high energy nuclear physics and in astrophysics, we derived vector boson spectrum \eq{f31}--\eq{f44} radiated by a relativistic plasma.
+These equations can be used, for example, to evaluate a contribution of synchrotron radiation to the dilepton spectrum produced in relativistic heavy-ion collisions at $k_\bot>M$ and $y=0$ and compare with the experimental data reported in \cite{Adare:2009qk}.